bkil/freedom-fighters/en/server/linear-chat-forum-threading.md

 ## Goal

 Construct a discussion medium for a given community that can be accessed casually and comfortable on as many interfaces as possible.
+It is useful where discussion threads of individual issues or about shared content flare up and die out rapidly, perhaps revolving around recurring themes that are cross linked.
+It is sometimes desirable to build a tagged, searchable knowledge base from the threads and to highlight answers (like a FAQ).
+Note that such a system is not suitable for groups that are mostly conversational.

 ### Interfaces

 * email mailing list
   * unlimited utilization via unfederated localhost POP3/IMAP
   * message exchanging quotas for users residing on an external mailbox wishing to interact with direct email
-  * a bit high limit if opting in to hierarchical forwarding
+  * a bit higher limit if opting into hierarchical forwarding
 * not preferred: IRC
 * Matrix
 * XMPP MUC